 In addition to general University scholarships and financial aid, special financial assistance is available to students in the School of Nursing.
 Students must file applications each year by February 15 for the following academic year.
-Scholarships are provided through the Florence Nightingale Fund, the Diane Groff Memorial Scholarship, the Leona Meyer Shedd Scholarship, and the School of Nursing Parents' Club Fund.
+Scholarships are provided through the Florence Nightingale Fund, the Riley Cheer Guild, the Diane Groff Memorial Scholarship, the Ruth Orum Organ Memorial Scholarship, the Leona Meyer Shedd Scholarship, and the School of Nursing Parents' Club Fund.
 Students may apply to Sigma Theta Tau for the society's scholarships.